philhoyt/CPT-Taxonomy-Syncer/readme.txt

 * **Smart Deletion**: Deletes corresponding items when one is removed, preventing orphaned data
 * **Duplicate Prevention**: Prevents duplicate creation and maintains data integrity
 * **Block Editor Integration**: Adds "Use synced relationship" toggle to Query Loop blocks and Relationship Query Loop block variation
-* **Related Content Display**: Displays posts that share taxonomy terms with the current post
+* **Related Content Display**: Displays posts that share taxonomy terms with the current post using the shadow taxonomy relationship
+* **Shadow Taxonomy System**: Creates a taxonomy that mirrors your post type, enabling powerful relationship queries between related posts
 * **Admin Tools**: Settings page with manual bulk sync operations for existing content
 * **Archive Redirection**: Optional redirect from taxonomy archive pages to corresponding post pages

 = Use Cases =

-* Creating a directory where each entry is both a post and a category
+* Creating a directory where each entry is both a post and a category (shadow taxonomy)
-* Building a product catalog where products sync with categories
+* Building a product catalog where products sync with categories, enabling related product queries
-* Managing a team roster where members sync with departments
+* Managing a team roster where members sync with departments, allowing easy filtering and related member displays
-* Any scenario where you need posts and taxonomy terms to stay perfectly in sync
+* Any scenario where you need posts and taxonomy terms to stay perfectly in sync while leveraging taxonomy-based relationships

 == Installation ==